Helen George

 Helen Elizabeth George (born 19 June 1984) is an English actress, best known for playing Trixie Franklin, later Trixie, Lady Aylward, on the BBC drama series Call the Midwife.
 In 2015, she participated in the thirteenth series of BBC One's Strictly Come Dancing; she was paired with Aljaž Skorjanec, and finished in sixth place.
 She was nominated for the Grammy Award for Best Musical Theater Album at the 64th Annual Grammy Awards for her contribution to the cast recording of Cinderella.

 Early life

-George was born in Harborne, Birmingham, to political science professor Neil Thomas and social worker Margareth Thomas.
+George was born in Harborne, Birmingham, to political science professor Neil George and social worker Margareth George.
 She has a sister, Elizabeth, a veterinarian.

 Raised in Winchester, Hampshire, she attended Edgbaston High School for Girls between 1993 and 1998, and studied ballet as a child, eventually becoming a junior associate at Birmingham Royal Ballet, and was active in sports, competing in the long jump.
 As a child she dreamed of being the first female manager of Aston Villa Football Club.

 George decided that she wanted to work in musical theatre at the age of 15, when she saw a production of Les Misérables.
 She is a graduate of the Royal Academy of Music.
 George also attended Birmingham School of Acting.